OSS-Lab/Cyano_Gliding_ImageAnalysis_and_Model/figures_figureCodes/readme.txt

-This folder contains figures from the paper, and for some of them the associated codes used to generate them.
+This folder contains figures from the paper, and for some of them the associated codes and timelapse moved used to generate them.